knacktick/thermostat/README.md

 ## Reports

 Use the bare `report` command to obtain a single report.
-Enable continuous reporting with `report mode on`.
 Reports are JSON objects with the following keys.

 | Key            | Unit            | Description                                          |